Accessibility Book a Demo

 There’s no better candidate than an existing thriving employee.
 But recruitment typically prioritises external talent without doing enough to promote internal movement.

 Get into the habit of looking internally first, every time.
 This should be a no-brainer, given 82% of employees would leave their jobs because of poor career progression.
-The lower your turnover rate, the better for quality-of-hire.
-It’s a double whammy.

 16. Optimise your channel strategy

-Spend most time and money on the sourcing channels that work best.
+It sounds obvious, but recruiters should be spending the most time and money on the sourcing channels that work best.
 And although there are trends (like, referrals are usually great) every business is different.
-Robust reporting capability is a must-have, to help unpick the quality-of-hire equation.

 Redesign your application process